-Our advice on how to stop a bad trip on acid and how to stop a bad shroom trip is similar; proper preparation is critical.
+Our advice on how to stop a bad trip on acid and how to stop a bad shroom trip is the same – reduce the likelihood of it being challenging by taking steps to ensure proper preparation.
 Preventative measures include fostering a positive mindset before consumption, finding a safe and comfortable place, and enlisting a support person’s help.

 The best choice of companion is a professional ‘trip sitter’ or therapist who has experience working with psychedelics users.
 If this is not possible, ask a friend who inspires a sense of trust and confidence.
 Their role will be to provide emotional support and monitor the physical surroundings.
 Therefore, they should stay sober for the duration of the trip.

 Psychedelics tend to amplify whatever mood a person is in.
 Therefore, taking them while feeling depressed or anxious can increase the risk of a bad trip.
 Likewise, using them in unfamiliar surroundings or with a large group of people can be unsettling.

 Pay attention to factors such as music, too, as this can significantly impact the experience.
 If things become overwhelming, experiment by changing the music or moving to another room.
 It may be helpful to discuss any difficult emotions that arise with the sitter.
 It can also be useful to talk about the experience afterward to help with integration.